Individualism During Crises, with Jingjing Li, Ting Xu and Natasha Z. Foutz, The Review of Economics and Statistics (2022) 104 (2): 368–385.

 Selected Conferences: NBER SI (Household Finance), WashU Olin Finance Conference, Texas Finance Festival, FIRS, WFA, EFA

-Summary: Electric vehicles face a higher financing cost due to the technological risk associated with them.
+Summary: Electric vehicles face a higher financing cost due to the technological obsolescence risk associated with them.

 Best Paper Award at the 2022 Annual Conference in Digital Economics